-Pastor Chuck Smith of Calvary Chapel Reveals Cancer Diagnosis
+Pastor Chuck Smith of Calvary Chapel Reveals Cancer Diagnosis (VIDEO)

 The congregation of Calvary Chapel in Costa Mesa, Calif., was left stunned on the first Sunday service of the new year when Senior Pastor Chuck Smith announced that he has been battling lung cancer.

 Following Sunday’s service at the church, Smith's son-in-law, Brian Brodersen, and other pastors joined together to anoint Smith with oil and offer prayers for his healing.
 Pastor Smith is 84 years old and has never smoked, Assist News Service reported.
 Smith faces a biopsy on Tuesday and surgery the following week.

 Calvary Chapel confirmed the news on its Facebook page over the weekend, writing:

 "Please pray for Pastor Chuck Smith, Sr.!
 Today it was announced cancer has been found in his lung; there is uncertainty as to the extent.
 We are expecting to know more regarding prognosis and treatment after Tuesday.
 Please pass on this request of prayer for him, Kay, and the rest of the family."

 Hundreds of supporters responded to the post, offering their prayers for Pastor Smith and strength for his family.